tedneward/Azgaarnoth/Creatures/Dragons/DraconicFeats.md

 ## Innate Spellcasting
 *Prerequisite: Charisma 12.*

 The dragon's innate spellcasting ability is Charisma (spell save DC = 8 + the dragon's proficiency bonus + the dragon's Charisma modifier; spell attack bonus = the dragon's proficiency bonus + the dragon's Charisma modifier).
 It can innately cast spells, requiring no material components.

 Pick a number of spells equal to the dragon's Charisma modifier.
 Follow the table below to determine how often the spells can be cast.
 At Will spells can be cantrips, 1st level, or 2nd level spells.
 3/Day spells should be at least 1st or 2nd level, and have a maximum level equal to the dragon's Challenge Rating divided by 4 (rounded up).
 1/Day spells should be the strongest spells in the dragon's arsenal.
 The highest level spell a dragon can cast is equal to its Challenge Rating divided by 3 (rounded up).

-Preferred spells vary according to dragon type; general spells are provided here: absorb elements, comprehend languages, detect magic, detect thoughts, dispel magic, elemental bane, elemental weapon, enhance ability, freedom of movement, locate creature, locate object, nondetection, protection from energy, scrying, see invisibility, true seeing.

-Preferred spells by dragon type are given here:
-* **Black Dragons:** acid splash, chill touch, darkness, plant growth, vampiric touch, insect plague, melf's acid arrow, stinking cloud, circle of death, contagion, cloudkill, finger of death, harm.
-* **Blue Dragons:** lightning bolt, minor illusion, shocking grasp, thunderclap, call lightning, major image, silent image, hallucinatory terrain, project image, mirage arcane, storm of vengeance, storm sphere, control weather.
-* **Green Dragons:** friends, poison spray, suggestion, thorn whip, charm person, cloudkill, command, dominate beast, dominate person, entangle, glibness, mass suggestion, plant growth, dominate monster, wall of thorns.
-* **Red Dragons:** [control flames](../Magic/Spells/control-flames.md), [create bonfire](../Magic/Spells/create-bonfire.md), firebolt, locate object, produce flame, clairvoyance, delayed blast fireball, fireball, heat metal, immolation, scrying, wall of fire, firestorm, incendiary cloud.
-* **White Dragons:** frostbite, fog cloud, gust of wind, sleet storm, ice storm, cone of cold, investiture of ice, wall of ice, investiture of wind, control weather.
-* **Brown Dragons:** [create bonfire](../Magic/Spells/create-bonfire.md), mold earth, heat metal, erupting earth, earthbind, wall of sand, transmute rock, move earth, earthquake.
-* **Gray Dragons:** shield, telekinesis, counterspell, globe of invulnerability.
-* **Purple Dragons:** charm person, clairvoyance, command, enthrall, hex, suggestion, clairvoyance, dominate monster, dominate person, invisibility, locate creature, mass suggestion, glibness, teleport.
-* **Brass Dragons:** [control flames](../Magic/Spells/control-flames.md), firebolt, friends, minor illusion, produce flame, speak with animals, charm person, [control winds](../Magic/Spells/control-winds.md), heat metal, legend lore, major illusion, suggestion, control weather, delayed blast fireball, glibness, wall of sand.
-* **Bronze Dragons:** control water, shape water, speak with animals, thunderclap, water walk, call lightning, create/destroy water, detect thoughts, fog cloud, lightning bolt, tidal wave, zone of truth, control weather, tsunami.
-* **Copper Dragons:** charm person, command, erupting earth, glibness, major image, maximilian's earthen grasp, tasha's hideous laughter, transmute rock, silent image, suggestion, bones of the earth, flesh to stone, mass suggestion, wall of stone.
-* **Gold Dragons:** bless, daylight, guidance, light, resistance, spare the dying, arcane eye, beacon of hope, geas, heat metal, heroism, sanctuary, foresight, heal, sunburst.
-* **Silver Dragons:** [control winds](../Magic/Spells/control-winds.md), frostbite, feather fall, fog cloud, legend lore, moonbeam, scrying, sleet storm, control weather, reverse gravity.
-* **Iron Dragons:** charm person, [create bonfire](../Magic/Spells/create-bonfire.md), enthrall, thunderclap, dominate beast, suggestion, thunderwave, dominate monster, mass suggestion.
-* **Mithral Dragons:** any, but they prefer spells from the cleric spell list.

 **Dragon Innate Casting**
 Charisma Modifier|At Will Spells|3/Day Spells|1/Day Spells